Baltic Air Policing: Mission

-During the 2014 Crimean crisis, the U.S. Air Force deployed six F-15C Eagle fighter jets from US-run Lakenheath air base in eastern England to the Lithuanian Air Force Base near Šiauliai.
+During the annexation of Crimea by the Russian Federation, the U.S. Air Force deployed six F-15C Eagle fighter jets from US-run Lakenheath air base in eastern England to the Lithuanian Air Force Base near Šiauliai.
 These aircraft will augment the present mission comprising four U.S. F-15C Eagle aircraft.
 The U.S. heightened its NATO presence to increase the strength of the Baltic Air Policing mission.
 Another two U.S. KC-135 aerial refuelling aircraft brought aircraft service personnel.

 In May 2014, NATO established its second air base in Estonia's Ämari near Tallinn, beginning with a Danish deployment.
-Additionally in May 2014, Polish Air Force units at Malbork Air Base were reinforced by the French Air Force.
+In May 2014, Polish Air Force units at Malbork Air Base were reinforced by the French Air Force.

 In January 2022, due to the massing of Russian military forces along its border with Ukraine; American and Danish fighter jets were deployed to the NATO Baltic Air Policing detachments in Estonia and Lithuania, respectively, to provide enhanced air policing (eAP) over the Baltic States.

-According to a former staff of the National Defence University of Finland the Baltic air bases are untenable in a war scenario as they lack hardened aircraft shelters, which make them vulnerable to attack.
+According to a former staff member of the National Defence University of Finland, the Baltic air bases are untenable in a war scenario as they lack hardened aircraft shelters, which make them vulnerable to attack.
 Also, Russia operates long-range SAMs in Kaliningrad, Pskov and Leningrad Oblast, which might severely hamper or stop air operations from the area.

+In May 2023, the Latvian Minister of Defence, Ināra Mūrniece, announced that NATO fighter jets will be temporarily stationed at Lielvārde Air Base during the spring to autumn of 2024 whilst Ämari Air Base undergoes reconstruction work.

+On September 19, 2025 three Russian Mikoyan-Gurevich MiG-31 aircraft entered into Estonian airspace and remained there for approximately twelve minutes.